Home Funerals and Burials

 —New York

-If you are considering a home funeral or a family-directed funeral, be sure to check the regulations in your state.
-Regulations and laws are constantly changing so it is important to make sure you have the most up-to-date information.
+If you are considering a home or family-directed funeral, be sure to check the regulations in your state.
+Regulations and laws are constantly changing, so it is important to make sure you have the most up-to-date information.

 Home burials can be a bit trickier since they are likely to be governed by local regulations.
 In rural areas, home burial may be an easy task.
 In more urban areas, it may not be permitted at all.
 It is critical that you check with your local municipality regarding the regulations in your area.

-A local funeral director can provide you with information on how to go about finding out what you need to do if you’d like to have a home funeral or burial.
+A local funeral director can provide you with information on how to find out what you need to do if you’d like to have a home funeral or burial.
 The National Home Funeral Alliance also provides information regarding the requirements for each state.

 You do not have to handle all the details of the funeral if you can’t or don’t want to.
 Some people prefer to have a funeral director handle the paperwork or transportation and take care of the other details themselves.
 Others prefer to have a professional handle the body.
 Exactly how you want the details taken care of is up to you.

-It is important to check to see what the regulations are in your particular state since some require that a funeral director be involved at some point in the process.
+It is important to check to see what the regulations are in your particular state since some require that a funeral director be involved in the process.